martdegraaf/martdegraaf.github.io/src/blog/content/posts/blogging-agile.md

 ShowLastModified: true
 ShowWordCount: true
 ---

-# Blog in an hour.
+# Blog in an hour

 My coworker said to me; "In the past time there was someone who did the things I dreamed of in just 4 days.".
 The person he referred to was me.
 He praised me for my dedication and courage to go fast and agile.
 I went fast to production with my blog and iterated from there.
 My coworker planned things out like the theme until he chose another theme.